Sceal Award Finalist. Re releasing from Black Wolf books on 14th February 2022

 Somewhere near Regent Street.
 London 1819.

 If she could not have a man, she would have shoes.
 Silver shoes with pearl encrusted buckles, delicate kidskin slippers with beribboned points, blue shoes, cream shoes, high throated pumps with clasps and buckles.
-While Malice Mallender hated to think she had grown a shade cynical about such things, shoes were a concept she knew many women would love and understand.
+While Malice Mallender had perhaps grown a shade cynical about such things, shoes were surely a concept many women wouldn’t just love, they’d understand.

 Upstairs, cracks ran like spider webs across the bedroom window and the landing roof leaked like a sieve.
 Spend a halfpenny on repairing the roof?
 On things that would make this place nice?
 She’d sooner swallow a crocodile.
 Whole.
 The humiliations she suffered could hardly be assuaged by possessing gleaming panes of glass the rain could run down unchecked, or a new Turkish rug to replace the one Agnes burnt with the fire tongs yesterday.